Rein1n/Cobra-5/README.md

 # Cobra 5, open sourced Discord to Roblox point management bot
-This project was inspired by Project Auxiliary by Nishi
+This project was inspired by Project Auxiliary by Nishi, also by Clan Labs